-Panel ponders if UN health agency can stop future pandemics
+US: WHO not sharing enough info about China virus probe

 On Monday, WHO director-general Tedros Adhanom Ghebreyesus pleaded for more funds, saying the agency’s budget was the equivalent of what the world spends on tobacco every day.

-Clark has publicly shied away from criticizing WHO or member states like China for their COVID-19 efforts.
+Clark has shied away from criticizing WHO or member states like China for their COVID-19 efforts.

 Last month, Germany and France led a call from European Union countries arguing that WHO should have more powers to independently investigate outbreaks in countries and that their funding should be boosted.